 5K DOS AND DON’TS

-- DO try on your outfit before race day.
+- DO try on your running Halloween costumes before race day.
 This will allow you to give it a whirl around the block and see what works and what doesn’t.
 If something bunches or rides up, now is the time to switch it out.
 You don’t want to be uncomfortable during the event.

 - DON’T forget that functionality is fun (and important)!
 We love boas too, but if you’re doing multiple challenges or obstacles, they may become a hindrance.